demihu1116/plinko-planner/README.md

 <p align="center"><img src="https://github.com/demihu1116/plinko-planner/blob/main/art/plinkotitle.png?raw=true"></p>

 ### Plinko Planner is a minigame to simulate task management with ADHD.
+[Play it here!](https://ibidemsz.itch.io/plinko-planner)

 Designed and developed by Demi Hu using Adobe Illustrator and Godot 4.

 ### About the concept